MoonSHRD/Token-Factory/README.md

 Standard Token with given parameters, then it will deploy standard Crowdsale contract with given parameters and than it will transfer `totalSupply_` to crowdsale contract.

+**subscription** contract able to deploy through `createSubscription` interface on `SubFactory.sol` it awaits addresses of owner, chat token and crowdsale of this token.
+Subscription contract allow to signIn, signOut from a chat/channel using tokens, which have been bought through crowdsale.
+It's also allow to buy **advertisment** on the channel for tokens and also have a _ban_ function.

+NOTE that now it is only basic functionality for advertisment functions and owner cannot accept or reject ad proposals yet

 Has not been tested properly yet.

 Interface(js) creation not working (probably cause of js types), have no time to fix it